KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 Nirvana as canonically intended
 in the most rigorous centropic forms of Buddhist tradition
 is the first path — **centropic reorientation**,
-the soul's arc turning from entropic cycling (Samsara)
+the essence's arc turning from entropic cycling (Samsara)
-into acclivous centropic motion toward Source
+into acclivous centropic motion toward **Aion**
 through the L5 Theonic gate.
 This Nirvana is what the **Buddhism and Zenetism** canonical document affirms
 as genuine liberation.